Chlamydia: Diagnosis

 The diagnosis of genital chlamydial infections evolved rapidly from the 1990s through 2006.
 Nucleic acid amplification tests (NAAT), such as polymerase chain reaction (PCR), transcription mediated amplification (TMA), and the DNA strand displacement amplification (SDA) now are the mainstays.
 NAAT for chlamydia may be performed on swab specimens sampled from the cervix (women) or urethra (men), on self-collected vaginal swabs, or on voided urine.
 NAAT has been estimated to have a sensitivity of approximately 90% and a specificity of approximately 99%, regardless of sampling from a cervical swab or by urine specimen.
 In women seeking treatment in a sexually transmitted infection clinic where a urine test is negative, a subsequent cervical swab has been estimated to be positive in approximately 2% of the time.

 At present, the NAATs have regulatory approval only for testing urogenital specimens, although rapidly evolving research indicates that they may give reliable results on rectal specimens.

 Because of improved test accuracy, ease of specimen management, convenience in specimen management, and ease of screening sexually active men and women, the NAATs have largely replaced culture, the historic gold standard for chlamydia diagnosis, and the non-amplified probe tests.
 The latter test is relatively insensitive, successfully detecting only 60–80% of infections in asymptomatic women, and often giving falsely-positive results.
 Culture remains useful in selected circumstances and is currently the only assay approved for testing non-genital specimens.
+Culture is also the only method that allows test of cure following antibiotic treatment.
 Other methods also exist including: ligase chain reaction (LCR), direct fluorescent antibody resting, enzyme immunoassay, and cell culture.

 The swab sample for chlamydial infections does not show difference whether the sample was collected in home or in clinic in terms of numbers of patient treated.
 The implications in cured patients, reinfection, partner management, and safety are unknown.

 Rapid point-of-care tests are, as of 2020, not thought to be effective for diagnosing chlamydia in men of reproductive age and non-pregnant women because of high false-negative rates.

 Prevention

-Prevention is by not having sex, the use of condoms, or having sex only in a long-term monogamous relationship with someone who has been tested and confirmed not to be infected.
+Prevention is by not having sex, the use of condoms, or having sex only in a long-term monogamous or polyamorous relationship with partners who have been tested and confirmed not to be infected.